Constant Contact is a popular email marketing software.

 Header 1 Key: Authorization Value: Bearer your_token Header 2 Key: Content-Type Value: Application/json

 Where it says your_ token, copy and paste your actual token that you got in Step 4.
-Don’t forget to put the word “Bearer” before your token.
-There should be a space between “Bearer” and your_ token.
+There should be a space between the word Bearer and your_ token.

 Here’s what your API request should look like when entered into Apipheny, if you’re following the same example as us or using a similar endpoint: